 Start by performing relaxation and movement exercises right before the presentation.You can also try to pump yourself up with some powerful music.

-Try to get yourself enthused and excited so that you can start at a positive note.
+Try to get yourself excited so that you can start at a positive note.

 “4 Different Ways to Practice Your Presentation Skills.”
 SlideGenius, Inc. September 15, 2014.
 Accessed March 11, 2015.